xyanrch/overplus/README.md

 # overplus
-Overplus is another implement of trojan protocal with better perfermance and stability.
+Overplus is another implement of trojan protocol with better perfermance and stability.

-**Comapared with trojan**:
+**Compared with trojan**:
 - [x] Enhanced Security
-- [x] It don't need to setup a http server on port 80 in your linux server.
+- [x] It doesn't need to set up a http server on port 80 in your linux server.
-- [x] It don't need to apply a domain name.
+- [x] It doesn't need to apply a domain name.
 - [x] More readable and cleaner code.